 The Organization has adopted an investment and spending policy for all investment dollars that incorporates a diversified asset portfolio and a pre-defined rate of return on investment that results in a potential source of income for current operations.
 Endowment assets include those assets classified as board-designated funds.
 Under this policy, as approved by the board of directors, the endowment net assets are to be managed with a view toward maximization of total return considering inflation risk, interest rate risk, and business or economic risk, while at all times being prudently diversified.
-Vista Maria expects its endowment funds over time to provide an average annual rate of return of approximately 6 percent.
-Actual returns in any given year will vary from this amount.
+Vista Maria expects its endowment funds to grow (capital appreciation) balancing risk tolerance and investment horizon accordingly.